 Another key item I recently invested in at The Source Zero was my very own bamboo cutlery set.
-I had a great routine when it came to prepping my meals for the following work day but one thing I never brought with me was my own spoon and fork.
+I had a great routine when it came to prepping my meals for the following work day, but one thing I never brought with me was my own spoon and fork.
 As I started becoming more aware of what I was doing, I decided to buy my own bamboo cutlery set.
-I know you’re probably wondering why I didn’t just bring my own utensils from home but the cute design made eating fun!
+I know you’re probably wondering why I didn’t just bring my own utensils from home, but the cute design made eating fun!

-Waste Free Period Care
+Waste-Free Period Care

 As someone who religiously used tampons with applicators, switching to a menstrual cup was a bit challenging and difficult for me to get used to (experiences vary per person).
-Now that it’s been half a year since I’ve made this switch, it was probably one of the best decisions I’ve made with my plastic free journey.
+Now that it’s been half a year since I’ve made this switch, it was probably one of the best decisions I’ve made with my plastic-free journey.
 Aside from the Saalt cup, there are other great brands such as Diva Cup, SoftCup and Blossom.

 A Little Goes a Long Way

 While it may be entirely difficult to avoid plastic, there are different ways you can cut down plastic use daily.
-A few tips you can follow aside from the items mentioned above are going to your local farmer’s market, packing your leftovers in corningware, bring your own thermos to coffee shops, get the plastic off your face (i.e. skincare and make up) or invest in a razor that lets you replace just the blade.
+A few tips you can follow—aside from the items mentioned above—are going to your local farmers’ market, packing your leftovers in tupperware, bringing your own thermos to coffee shops, getting the plastic off your face (i.e. skincare and make-up), or investing in a razor that lets you replace just the blade.